gottacatchenall/ms_map_territory_sdm/manuscript.md

 a particular species at a particular time is an observable value, which we could feasibly write down.

+Yet in most cases the number of individuals of a species becomes large enough that it is not practical to observe the location of individuals across time.

 A species distribution is not some inherent property of nature that belongs to a species, but a conceptual framework that we invoke because we know that our sample of observed individuals is incomplete, and in many contexts these